mccoyp/key-vault-python-authentication/README.md

 ## Samples in this repo
 * authentication_sample.py
   * auth_using_service_principle_credentials -- authenticates to an Azure Key Vault vault using AAD service principle credentials
-  * auth_using_adal_callback -- authenticates to an Azure Key Vault vault by providing a callback to authenticate using adal
+  * auth_user_with_device_code -- authenticates to an Azure Key Vault vault interactively

 ## Running The samples